Small Business HQ

 Flexible Taxation

 S-Corps only enjoy pass-through taxation benefits.
-They don’t enjoy the flexibility of choosing their tax status as is the case with a Limited Liability Company.
+They don’t enjoy the flexibility of choosing their tax status, as is the case with a limited liability company.

-With your new LLC, you can choose to be taxed as an S-Corporation to reduce your self-employment taxes.
+With your new LLC, you can choose to be taxed as an S-Corporation to reduce your self-employment tax.
 And since your business will be registered as an LLC, you will not have to form a board and hold regular meetings to make simple decisions.

 Tax Deductions for Capital Expenditure